nikox94/kosen/README.md

 The camera is specified as follows.
 In general, there should be only one camera specification in the input file;
 what happens if there is more than one specification is left undefined.

-* `camera lookfromx lookfromy lookfromz lookatx lookaty lookatz upx upy upz` specifies the camera in the standard way.
+* `camera lookfromx lookfromy lookfromz lookatx lookaty lookatz upx upy upz fov` specifies the camera in the standard way.

 ###Graphics